SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 - [Full list of changes](#full-list-of-changes)
 <!-- /TOC -->

-Based on the feedback from our users, we will be introducing several changes to the Sumo Logic Kubernetes Collection solution.
+Based on feedback from our users, we will be introducing several changes to the Sumo Logic Kubernetes Collection solution.

-In this document we detail the changes as well as the exact steps for migration.
+This document describes the major changes and the necessary migration steps.

 ## Important changes